CIDRAM/Docs/readme.en.md

 ##### "allow_gethostbyaddr_lookup" `[bool]`
 - Allow gethostbyaddr lookups when UDP is unavailable?
 True = Yes [Default]; False = No.

+Note: IPv6 lookups mightn't work correctly on some 32-bit systems.

 ##### "log_sanitisation" `[bool]`
 - When using the front-end logs page to view log data, CIDRAM sanitises the log data before displaying it, to protect users from XSS attacks and other potential threats that log data could contain.
 However, by default, data isn't sanitised during logging.
 This is to ensure that log data is preserved accurately, to aid any heuristic or forensic analysis that might be necessary in the future.
 However, in the event that a user attempts to read log data using external tools, and if those external tools don't perform their own sanitisation process, the user could be exposed to XSS attacks.
 If necessary, you can change the default behaviour using this configuration directive.
 True = Sanitise data when logging it (data is preserved less accurately, but XSS risk is lower).
 False = Don't sanitise data when logging it (data is preserved more accurately, but XSS risk is higher) [Default].